-‘With the click of a finger’: Moqtada al-Sadr calls end to Iraq’s wave of violence
+‘With the click of a finger’: Moqtada al-Sadr calls an end to Iraq’s wave of violence

 Ferocious gunfire kept Baghdad on edge for nearly 18 hours as rival Shia militias battled it out.
 For the second time in a month, supporters of cleric Moqtada al-Sadr breached the walls of the Green Zone, and other Shia militias fought back, leaving at least two dozen dead across the capital and in the country’s south.

-Witnesses described escalating clashes with Sadr supporters attacking offices of Shia militias and fighters battling it out with small arms, heavy-calibre weapons, drones, and rockets and mortars.
+Witnesses described escalating clashes, with al-Sadr supporters attacking the offices of Shia militias and fighters battling it out with small arms, heavy-calibre weapons, drones, rockets and mortars.

-Then, with a single speech, Sadr ended the chaos he had prompted.
+Then, with a single speech, al-Sadr ended the chaos he had prompted.
 Order came back quickly.
 A nationwide curfew was lifted.
-Borders closed over the violence were reopened and flights were resumed.
+Borders that had been closed because of the violence were reopened, and flights were resumed.

-“Regardless of who started the strife yesterday, I apologise to the Iraqi people who are the only ones affected by what happened,” Sadr said in a speech on Tuesday.
-“We had hoped that there would be peaceful protests, not weapons A revolution marred by violence and murder is not a revolution.”
+“Regardless of who started the strife yesterday, I apologise to the Iraqi people who are the only ones affected by what happened,” al-Sadr said in a speech on Tuesday.
+“We had hoped that there would be peaceful protests, not weapons.
+A revolution marred by violence and murder is not a revolution.”

-Nearly two decades after he first burst onto Iraq’s political scene during the initial months after the United States-led invasion, Sadr continues to roil the country’s political establishment.
+Nearly two decades after he first burst onto Iraq’s political scene during the initial months that followed the United States-led invasion, al-Sadr continues to roil the country’s political establishment.

-“What happened demonstrated his ability to mobilise and mobilise with the click of a finger,” said Fanar Haddad, an Iraq expert at the University of Copenhagen.
+“What happened demonstrated his ability to mobilise, and mobilise with the click of a finger,” said Fanar Haddad, an Iraq expert at the University of Copenhagen.
 “He has shown the ability to bring down and save the entire edifice.”

-The clashes in Baghdad, Basra and other largely Shia southern cities prompted the curfew and plunged much of the country into the type of chaos and violence it has struggled to overcome since the 2003 invasion and toppling of Saddam Hussein.
+The clashes, which took place across Baghdad, Basra and other largely Shia cities in the south, prompted the curfew and plunged much of the country into the sort of chaos and violence it has struggled to overcome since the 2003 invasion and toppling of Saddam Hussein.

 The latest violence comes after nearly 11 months of political drift following inconclusive 2021 parliamentary elections that led to an ongoing deadlock over the formation of a government.

-The Sadr loyalists acted after the 48-year-old cleric announced his “retirement” from politics for at least the third time since 2003 over his frustrations with the Iraqi government formation process.
+The al-Sadr loyalists acted after the 48-year-old cleric announced his “retirement” from politics over his frustration with Iraq’s process for forming a government.
+This is at least the third time he has done so since 2003.

-Sadr’s faction won the most seats in October elections but not nearly enough to form a government without the support of other factions.
-An Iranian-brokered coalition of other Shia parties and players have sought to woo him into forming an alliance.
-But Sadr has refused, instead proposing a coalition with Sunnis and Kurds, and failing that new elections.
+Al-Sadr’s faction won the most seats in last October’s elections, but not nearly enough to form a government without the support of other factions.
+An Iranian-brokered coalition of other Shia parties and players has sought to woo him into forming an alliance.
+But al-Sadr has refused, instead proposing a coalition with Sunnis and Kurds – and failing that, new elections.

-The wave of violence also came after obscure behind-the-scenes machinations in Iran, where Ayatollah Kadhim Haeri, Sadr’s nominal religious patron, resigned his senior clerical post and directed his followers to support Iran’s supreme leader, Ayatollah Ali Khamenei.
+The wave of violence also came after obscure behind-the-scenes machinations in Iran, in which Ayatollah Kadhim al-Haeri, al-Sadr’s nominal religious patron, resigned his senior clerical post and directed his followers to support Iran’s supreme leader, Ayatollah Ali Khamenei.
 Experts called the move highly unusual.

-“That was unprecedented,” said Haider al-Khoei, an Iraq analyst and the scion of a famous Iraqi Shia religious family.
+“That was unprecedented,” said Haider al-Khoei, an Iraq analyst and the scion of a well-known religious family.
 “It was very strange that he would be resigning due to poor health, but then to order his followers to follow Khamenei.
 He just doesn’t have the authority.”

 But the tensions that boiled over this week have been building for years.
-Sadr, 48, the scion of a famous religious family whose high-ranking clerical father and uncle were murdered by Saddam’s Baathist regime, has long been the controversial bad boy of Iraqi politics, challenging first the American occupiers then focusing his ire on rival Shia factions.
+Al-Sadr, who hails from another well-known family, and whose high-ranking clerical father and uncle were murdered by Saddam’s Baathist regime, has long been the controversial bad boy of Iraqi politics, challenging first the American occupiers then focusing his ire on rival Shia factions.

-“He believes he’s the main political representative of Iraqi Shia,” said Sajad Jiyad, a Baghdad-based scholar at The Century Foundation, a US think tank.
-“He believes all these other guys are sponsored by Iran, and he was the only one here before 2003.”
+“He believes he’s the main political representative of Iraqi Shia,” said Sajad Jiyad, a Baghdad-based scholar at the Century Foundation, a US think tank.
+“He believes all these other guys are sponsored by Iran and he was the only one here before 2003.”

-Though his father and uncle both earned the highest ranks in the Shia clerical hierarchy, he lacks scholarly credentials.
-And despite his supporters being enthusiastic and well-armed, they lack the ability to overpower the constellation of Iranian-backed militias, many of whom fought against Isis and Syrian rebel fighters, much less the Iraqi armed forces that crushed them in a 2010 confrontation.
+Al-Sadr’s ambitions exceed his political and religious authority.
+Although his father and uncle both earned the highest ranks in the Shia clerical hierarchy, he lacks scholarly credentials.
+And despite his supporters being enthusiastic and well armed, they lack the ability to overpower the constellation of Iranian-backed militias – many of whom fought against Isis and Syrian rebel fighters – much less the Iraqi armed forces that crushed them in a 2010 confrontation.

-Sadr has accused the Baghdad government of corruption and incompetence and fealty to Iran, and appears to be maneuvering to supplant it.
-In reality, his faction has also been an integral part of the Iraqi administration, and both his political supporters and armed backers have been as guilty of pilfering public funds, thuggery and doing the bidding of foreign powers as other Shia groups.
+Al-Sadr has accused the Baghdad government of corruption, incompetence, and fealty to Iran, and appears to be manoeuvring to supplant it.
+In reality, his faction has been an integral part of the Iraqi administration, and his political supporters, as well as his armed backers, have been as guilty of pilfering public funds, thuggery and doing the bidding of foreign powers as have other Shia groups.

 Leaders of Iraq’s secular-liberal October 2019 pro-democracy uprising have been urged to stay out of the current fight.
-Government forces under the command of embattled Prime Minister Mustafa al-Khadim largely stepped back as the two sides confronted each other.
+Government forces under the command of embattled prime minister Mustafa al-Khadim largely stepped back as the two sides confronted each other.

 “It’s one armed corrupt faction fighting another armed corrupt faction,” said Khoei.
 “It’s essentially two armed mobs fighting each other.”

 Long gone are the days when the US or UK ambassador in Baghdad could summon squabbling Iraqi political leaders to the embassy and hammer out an understanding.
-Experts say Iraqi politics has moved far beyond the realm where foreign powers could influence it.
+Experts say Iraqi politics has moved far beyond the realm wherein foreign powers could influence it.

 “The Iranians are more powerful than the Americans and they haven’t been able to find a solution,” said Jiyad.

-But some Western policymakers and Arabian Peninsula monarchs have advocated for Sadr as a possible counterweight to Iranian influence in Iraq.
-But experts cautioned that such a view risked further emboldening Sadr and reinforcing the belief within his movement that it can use force to win concessions and power
+Some Western policymakers and Arabian peninsula monarchs have expressed support for al-Sadr as a possible counterweight to Iranian influence in Iraq.
+But experts cautioned that such a view risked further emboldening al-Sadr, and reinforcing the belief within his movement that it can use force to win concessions and power.

 “They’ve done a terrible job with this belief that Moqtada is a panacea to countering Iran in Iraq, forgetting all the things Moqtada has done,” said Hamza Hadad, a Baghdad-based scholar at the European Council on Foreign Relations.